tensaur/drone/README.md

 `drone` is a reinforcement learning based drone controller and simulator tool for the [Warwick AI](https://warwick.ai) drone project.

+This project was presented at the 2025 Warwick Artificial Intelligence summit.
+The slides for this talk are available [here](./docs/summit.pdf).

 ## Installation

 Install the required packages - which are outlined in `pyproject.toml`.